askforalfred/alfred/models/README.md

 Use `eval_split` to specify which split to evaluate, and `num_threads` to indicate the number of parallel evaluation threads to spawn.
 The experiments in the paper used `max_fails=10` and `max_steps=400`.
 The results will be dumped as a JSON file `task_results_<timestamp>.json` inside the `model_path` directory.

-**Note:** If you are training and evaluating on different machines, you need to run eval with `--preprocess` once.
+**Note:** If you are training and evaluating on different machines or if you just downloaded a checkpoint, you need to run eval with `--preprocess` once with the appropriate dataset path.

 ### Subgoal Evaluation